CompG05/automata/README.md

 - [regex_grammar.txt](regex_grammar.txt) contains the grammar for a regex in LL(1).
 - [parser.c](src/parser/parser.c) contains the parse() function to check whether a given regex is valid, and generate an automaton if it is.
-- [minigrep_utils.c](src/minigrep_utils.c) contains the minigrep() function to check whether a given string is accepted by a given regex.
+- [minigrep_utils.c](src/minigrep_utils.c) contains the minigrep() function to check whether a given string contains an accepted substring by a given regex.

 ### Tests